 Breaking a Language Barrier to Enroll in Medicare

-Most people whose first language isn't English don't realize that they have the right to ask for an interpreter when calling the Social Security Administration (SSA) or visiting their local SSA office.
+Most people whose first language isn't English don't realize that they have the right to ask for an interpreter when calling the Social Security Administration (SSA) or visiting their local SSA office — which is important when enrolling in Medicare.
 Interpreters are available at no charge in more than 150 languages.
 But when calling the main SSA number at 800-772-1213 (TTY 800-325-0778), it isn't immediately obvious how you can request interpreter services.

 Here's what to do: When your call is answered, an automated voice tells you to press 1 for English or 2 for Spanish.
 If Spanish is the language you need, press 2.
 For any other language, press 1.
 Then, when the voice invites you to say what kind of service you need, say "operator."
 When you're connected to a customer representative, say "I need an interpreter in [language]."
 (Of course, a friend or family member can do this for you as long as you allow that person to use your Social Security number.)